The Essence of Lombardian Cuisine

 Mondeghili

 Mondeghili are the Milanese take on le polpette, or meatballs.
 Their name derives from the Spanish albondigas and the Arab al-bunduck.
 Rather than a spherical shape, mondeghili has more of a flat, rolled form.
 They were brought to Milan by the Spaniards during their 150-year reign over the region.
 Mondeghili is made with a mix of different meats, including boiled beef, sausage, and mortadella di fegato (liver mortadella).
-Next stale bread soaked in milk, grated Grana Padano, parsley, eggs, salt, pepper, and garlic are also included in the mondeghili mixture.
+Next, stale bread soaked in milk, grated Grana Padano, parsley, eggs, salt, pepper, and garlic are also included in the mondeghili mixture.
 Once shaped, the mondeghili are coated in breadcrumbs and fried in butter.

 Rustìn Negà

 Rustìn negà, literally translating to drowned roast, is another veal dish from Milan.
 The veal cutlet includes both the sirloin and filet attached to the bone.
-It’s lightly dredged in flour before searing the veal in a pan with butter, pancetta, and aromatic sprigs of rosemary.
+It’s lightly dredged in flour before searing the veal in a pan with butter, pancetta, and aromatic rosemary sprigs.
 Next, white wine is added to the pan, and once evaporated, the meat is covered with a flavorful broth.
 Traditionally, the long cooking process took place over the coals of the hearth in a copper pan called a stuin.

 Rane alla Camuna